Redwood Viscometer is normally used for the determination of the viscosity of petroleum products.

 1. Redwood Viscometer No.1 (For fluid having viscosity corresponds to Redwood seconds less than 2000)

 2. Redwood Viscometer No. 2 ( For fluid having viscosity corresponds to Redwood seconds greater than 2000)

-or Redwood Viscometer No. 1 & 2 is used depending on time of oil flow through orifice at desired temperature is greater or less than 2000 seconds.
-Normally viscosity of highly viscous fluids is determined by use of Redwood Viscometer 2.
+or Redwood Viscometer No. 1 & 2 is used depending on the time of oil flow through an orifice at the desired temperature is greater or less than 2000 seconds.
+Normally viscosity of highly viscous fluids is determined by the use of Redwood Viscometer 2.

 The difference between Redwood Viscometer 1 & 2 is the difference of orifice diameter.

 Formula to convert Redwood seconds to kinematic viscosity unit i.e. centistokes.

 = At-B/t (Where A = 0.26 and B = 171).

 The absolute viscosity is found by measuring the density of the fluid whose viscosity is being measured.
 Thus, Absolute Viscosity = Kinematic Viscosity x Density